GuidoBaijense/GuidoBaijense.github.io/_posts/2024-10-22-fixing-my-own-environment-pt4-ztassessment.md

 ## The results

-The results are presented in a Excel document that can also be used for roadmapping.
+The results are presented in a Excel document that can also be used for road-mapping.
 It contains data for the Identity, Devices, Data and Network pillars.
 As I am a Identity Consultant, I will only look at the Identity pillar.
 Also, I don't have networks, Data or devices in my tenant.

 And wow.
 The result's say it's bad.
 It only has scores for Devices and Identity.
 Devices scores 'Partially deployed' and Identity scores 'Not deployed'.
 This is not good.
 I have to fix this!